 Destination related factors

-There are also a number of official sources of information on in-country COVID-19 case numbers and fatalities (often reported in both daily and total figures over weeks/months).
+In addition to the Public Health England and NaTHNaC risk rating, there are a number of official sources of information on in-country COVID-19 case numbers and fatalities (often reported in both daily and total figures over weeks/months).
 Those reporting comprehensive global figures include:

 - World Health Organization (WHO)